 Sex education was prohibited in primary schools until the Education Amendment Act 1985 permitted it under certain conditions.
 Limited sex education was offered in some high schools from the late 1960s.
 Parents had to be consulted, the school committee had to approve sex-education programmes following a written report by the school principal, and parents had the right to withdraw their children.
-A new health syllabus, Understanding change in puberty, was introduced in 1987, and in 1989 legal restrictions were removed on advising under-16-year-olds on the use of contraceptives.
+A new health syllabus, Understanding change in puberty, was introduced in 1987, and in 1989 legal restrictions on advising under-16-year-olds on the use of contraceptives were removed.

 Sex education or sexuality education

 When the new health and physical education curriculum was introduced in 1999, sex education became ‘sexuality education’.
-Attempts were made to move away from a narrow focus on biology, reproduction and contraception to a broader set of issues including the physical, social, mental, emotional and spiritual dimensions of sexuality.
+Attempts were made to move away from a narrow focus on biology, reproduction and contraception towards broader issues, including the physical, social, mental, emotional and spiritual dimensions of sexuality.

 A special exclusion

-Sexuality education is the only part of the curriculum where parents can have a child removed from class.
+Sexuality education is the only part of the curriculum from which parents can have a child removed.
 Under section 105D of the Education Amendment Act 1985 parents can apply to the principal, in writing, to have their child excluded from these classes.
-Health education is also the only part of the curriculum that requires principals to consult with the school’s board of trustees, and with parents of children currently enrolled and those likely to enrol over the following two years.
+Health education is also the only part of the curriculum on which principals are required to consult with the school’s board of trustees, and with parents of children currently enrolled and those likely to enrol over the next two years.